Greater Manchester (GM) Devolution

 The aim is to give local organisations more freedom to decide priorities and make decisions about £22 billion of funding which better reflect the needs of the region's 2.8 million people.

 There are two distinct elements to the devolution programme.
 One covers issues such as policing and crime, housing, transport, planning, business support, and skills and training; and the second concentrates wholly on health and social care.

-The Devo-GM programme will be delivered by the Greater Manchester Combined Authority (the ten Greater Manchester Councils) and a directly-elected Mayor for the city region.
-The new Mayor for Greater Manchester will be elected by the region's voters in 2017.
-Until then, we have an interim mayor, Tony Llloyd.
+The Devo-GM programme will be delivered by the Greater Manchester Combined Authority (the ten Greater Manchester councils) and the directly-elected mayor for the city region.

 About health and social care devolution programme

 The health and social care devolution programme provides an exciting opportunity to improve services and address many of the health issues facing Greater Manchester.
 The vision is to deliver the greatest and fastest improvement in the health and wellbeing of 2.8 million people who live in Greater Manchester.

 As well as helping local people to live longer, healthier lives, the health and social care devolution programme will also protect future services by making more efficient use of limited resources.